 News & Analysis

 Having served since 2001 on the US delegation to the Arbitration Working Group at the United Nations Commission on International Trade Law (UNCITRAL), James has worked on all the UNCITRAL instruments relating to arbitration or mediation that have been drafted or revised in the past two decades.
 James has also written extensively on UNCITRAL’s Arbitration Rules, including in books published by Oxford, Kluwer and Juris.
-Appointed in 2007 to the London Court of International Arbitration (LCIA), James sat on its subcommittee that drafted the 2014 LCIA Rules and now serves on the LCIA’s board of directors and as president of the LCIA’s European Users Council.
-He also sits on the International Advisory Board of the Vienna International Arbitral Centre.
-He obtained his university degrees from Yale and Berkeley and is admitted to practise in Paris, New York and Washington, DC.
+Appointed in 2007 to the London Court of International Arbitration (LCIA), James sat on the subcommittee that drafted the 2014 LCIA Rules and now serves as deputy chair of the LCIA’s board of directors.
+He also sits on the International Advisory Board of the Vienna International Arbitral Centre and is an Executive Committee vice chair of the Institute for Transnational Arbitration.

-Get unlimited access to all Global Arbitration Review content
+Unlock unlimited access to all Global Arbitration Review content